turingschool/curriculum/source/paths/elevate/why_heroku.markdown

 If you'd prefer to spend your time building your application rather than administrating a server, Heroku is for you.

+### Quick to Provision, Quick to Deploy

+You can provision a new application on Heroku in seconds.
+Deploying your code and restarting your processes typically takes just a few minutes.

 ### Industry Standards

 And best of all, using Heroku doesn't mean compromising on your development tools or workflow.
 Typical Heroku apps rely industry-standard tools: